leestevetk/WSBEditor/README.md

 ### Option 2: Download WSBEditor
 You may also **[download WSBEditor onto your device](https://github.com/leestevetk/WSBEditor/releases)**.
 This is particularly useful if you want to use WSBEditor while you go offline.

 **For the tech-savvy reader like you:** WSBEditor uses only plain vanilla JavaScript (i.e. no jQuery or other fancy JavaScript frameworks/libraries).
-Therefore, a **downloaded copy of WSBEditor works perfectly while your device is offline**, except that you may see old-school Arial and miss out my favourite [Ubuntu font](https://design.ubuntu.com/font/).  _Is it not a good excuse for being lazy and not learning jQuery???_
+Therefore, a **downloaded copy of WSBEditor works perfectly while your device is offline**, except that you may see old-school Arial and miss out my favourite [Ubuntu font](https://design.ubuntu.com/font/).
+The beauty of vanilla JS excuses me for being lazy and not learning jQuery.

 ## Compatibility